What Is a Good Credit Score?

 good credit score

 Consolidate bills and BNPL payments, effortlessly manage your budget, and avoid overdraft fees.
-Join Cushion now and build your credit history with the payments you're already making!
+Join Cushion now and take control of your finances with ease!

-Sign up for Free
+Sign up

 A good credit score is an important indicator of your financial well-being.
 It can affect what jobs, utilities, and homes you’re eligible for as well as the interest rates and terms of loans and credit cards.

-You shouldn’t look at your credit score as the end-all be-all, but the fact of the matter is that it can dictate much of your personal and financial life — for better or worse.
+You shouldn’t look at your credit score as the end-all-be-all, but the fact of the matter is that it can dictate much of your personal and financial life — for better or worse.
 By monitoring your credit score, you will begin to see positive shifts in all aspects of your personal finances, from budgeting and saving to investing and making big-picture money decisions.

 There are several different credit scoring models.
 A good score with one scoring agency may be slightly different than a good score with another agency.
 Two of the most popular scoring models are FICO and VantageScore.